Quantum limits for stationary force sensing: Introduction

 \section{Introduction}

-During the last decade, rapid progress has been witnessed in the field of quantum optomechanics.
-In particular, the laser interferometric gravitation-wave (GW) detectors~\cite{PRL_116_131103_2016} reached the sensitivity which allows regular observation of GW signals generated by collisions of black holes and neutron stars~\cite{PhysRevX.9.031040}.
-Note that this sensitivity is already close to the Standard Quantum Limit (SQL), at which the measurement imprecision and the mechanical perturbation due to the quantum back action balance~\cite{67a1eBr,74a1eBrVo,Caves_RMP_52_341_1980}.
+The improvement of sensors for minuscule signals, \eg, forces or magnetic fields, is increasingly being limited by the constraints imposed by quantum mechanics.
+In the field of quantum optomechanics, laser interferometric gravitational-wave (GW) detectors~\cite{PRL_116_131103_2016} have reached a sensitivity which allows regular observation of GW signals generated by collisions of black holes and neutron stars~\cite{PhysRevX.9.031040}.
+This sensitivity is already close to the Standard Quantum Limit (SQL), at which the measurement imprecision and the mechanical perturbation due to the quantum back action balance~\cite{67a1eBr,74a1eBrVo,Caves_RMP_52_341_1980}.
 Several methods for overcoming the SQL suitable for future GW detectors were proposed and are under development now, see, \eg, the review articles~\cite{12a1DaKh, 19a1DaKhMi}.

-In parallel, much smaller (table-top) parametric optomechanical and microwave-mechanical devices working at quantum sensitivity level were actively developed in several laboratories, see, \eg, the review papers~\cite{Aspelmeyer_RMP_86_1391_2014,16a1DaKh}.
+In parallel, much smaller (table-top) parametric optomechanical and microwave-mechanical devices working at quantum sensitivity level have been developed in several laboratories, see, \eg, the review papers~\cite{Aspelmeyer_RMP_86_1391_2014,16a1DaKh}.
 Harmonic oscillators with typical eigenfrequencies ranging from hundreds of kHz to GHz were used as mechanical objects in these experiments, in contrast to the almost freely suspended test masses of the GW detectors.
 Sensitivities close to the SQL were already demonstrated with these devices~\cite{Teufel2009, Anetsberger_NPhys_5_909_2009, 11a1WeFrKaYaGoMuDaKhDaSc, Purdy_Scence_339_801_2013} and first attempts to overcome it were made~\cite{Wollman_Science_349_952_2015, Ockeloen-Korppi_PRL_117_140401_2016, Kampel_PRX_7_021008_2017, Moeller_Nature_547_191_2017, Mason_NPhys_15_745_2019}.